 "Directory Information" is personally identifiable information that would not generally be considered harmful or an invasion of privacy if disclosed.
-The District designates the following as "directory information": student's name, residential address, telephone number, date and place of birth, major field of study, participation in school-sponsored activities and sports, height and weight of athletic team members, dates of school attendance, degrees and awards received, and the name of the most recent previous school or program attended.
-The District reserves the right to release Directory Information to only (a) colleges, universities or other institutes of higher education in which the student is enrolled, may seek enrollment or may be recruited, (b) for school publication, instructional materials and other school communication tools (including, but not limited to, yearbooks, athletic programs, graduation programs, and theatrical programs) or (c) agencies that provide food, shelter or clothing to students and their families, as determined by District family counselors, District school counselors and District social workers.
+Pursuant to the FERPA, SBBC may disclose - in its discretion directory information of a student in any grade level, if the parent or student age 18 or over did not "opt out" of the disclosure.
+SBBC designates the following as "directory information": student's name, parent's name, residential address, telephone number(s), date of birth, place of birth, major field of study, participation in school sponsored activities and sports, height and weight of athletic team members, jersey number and team position of athletic team members, school grade level, dates of school attendance, degrees and awards\, the name of the most recent previous school or program attended, and room number.